IDSIA/crema/docs/notes/contact.rst

-Credici has been developed at the Swiss AI Lab IDSIA (Istituto Dalle Molle di Studi sull'Intelligenza Artificiale).
+Crema has been developed at the Swiss AI Lab IDSIA (Istituto Dalle Molle di Studi sull'Intelligenza Artificiale).
 The members of the development and research team are: